Materials-Data-Science-and-Informatics/somesy/docs/dev_guide.md

 ### Release Targets

-Targets for releases can be enabled or disabled in `.github/workflows/ci.yml` and configured by adapting the corresponding actions in `.github/workflows/releases.yml`.
+Release targets are configured in the `publish` job in `.github/workflows/ci.yml`.

 #### Github Release

-By default, the release workflow will create a basic Github Release that provides a snapshot of the repository as a download.
+The CI workflow creates a basic Github Release that provides a snapshot of the repository as a download.
 This requires no additional configuration.

 See [here](https://github.com/softprops/action-gh-release)